chrisgen19/improv-standard-guide/speed-optimization/README.md

 ## 2. Optimize Image

-Speed optimization is an important aspect of web development, as it can greatly impact the user experience and the overall performance of a website.
-Here is a general procedure for optimizing the speed of a website:
+WebP is an image format that supports both lossy and lossless compression.
+It can be used to create responsive images that can be served to different devices at different sizes and resolutions.
+Here is an example of how to use the picture element and source elements to create a responsive image using the WebP format:
 ### 2.1 Image Structure in webp format

 ```html